davidxk/Algorithm-Implementations/shortest_path/README.md

 * $\bar b$: branching factor backwards
 * $l$: depth limit
 * $d$: depth of the shallowest solution
+* $C^*$: cost of the optimal solution
+* $u$: minimum action cost

 Note that

-> * BFS is Dijkstra in unweighted graph
 > * Backward search is faster when the branching factor backwards is smaller
 > * Bidirectional is a faster version of BFS when backward expansion is possible
 > * Depth Limited takes advantage of the knowledge of $d$'s upper bound $l$
 > * Iterative Deepening is a complete search algorithm that is space efficient
+> * Dijkstra's variant for uninformed search is called uniform cost search where it stops at the goal state instead of going through the entire search tree

+# Informed Search